 We build the power of people directly impacted by mass incarceration to be leaders in the movement to end it.
-We organize both inside and outside of prisons, mobilizing incarcerated people, formerly incarcerated people, and their loved ones and allies in California to push the same campaigns.
+We organize both inside and outside of prisons, mobilizing incarcerated people, formerly incarcerated people, their loved ones, and allies in California to push the same campaigns.
 Most of our organizing takes place in prison visiting rooms, in front of county jails, through newsletters, and inside prisons themselves.
 We also provide timely updates on changes to law and criminal justice policy that will affect our members.

 Who We Are

 Initiate Justice was created by and for incarcerated people, formerly incarcerated people, and people with incarcerated loved ones.
 We are:

 - 8,000 incarcerated members & 175 Inside Organizers across every CA state prison